BioJulia/ProteinSecondaryStructures.jl/docs/src/trajectories.md

 helical_content = ss_content(is_alphahelix, atoms, trajectory)
 ```

-The method to compute the secondary structure can be defined again with the `method`
+The method to compute the secondary structure can be defined with the `method`
 keyword:

 ```julia